Digital city Nuremberg

 On the road in the old town of Nuremberg

-Discover activities in Nuremberg
+Discover Nuremberg

 Visit the sights of the historically rich city, experience culture up close in museums, theatres or music venues, or visit festivals, markets and fairs in the Franconian metropolis.
 Nuremberg has a lot to offer!